 Modalities I use:

-Humanistic, Gestalt Therapy, Mindfulness Stress Reduction & Self-Compassion Practices, Somatic Experiencing, Internal Family Systems, Psychodynamic, Emotionally Focused Therapy, Buddhism Psychology, Acceptance Commitment Therapy, Psychodrama and Play therapy.
+Transpersonal + Humanistic, Gestalt Therapy, Mindfulness Stress Reduction & Self-Compassion Practices, Somatic Experiencing, Internal Family Systems, DBT, Psychodynamic, Emotionally Focused/Gottman, Buddhism Psychology, Acceptance Commitment Therapy, Psychodrama, and Play therapy.